praveek/launch.en/help/release-notes/current.md

 ### Updates

-* Revisions now have tags that show which ones are Latest, Published, and Live.
+* Revisions now have tags that show which ones Latest, Published, and Live.
 These show up anywhere you look at revisions, but will be most noticeable in the Library Edit view and the revision selection dropdown in Compare View.
-But you'll also find it on the resource edit views and a few other places.
-This will make it much easier to pick the correct revision.
+You'll also find it on the resource edit views and a few other places.
-* You can now initiate a resource comparison from the Library Edit page.
+* Determining which revision to add to your Library should be much easier now because you can now initiate a revision comparison directly on the Library Edit page.

 ## October 16th, 2020